 Professor Charles Lacey’s interests are in vaccines and biomedical protection against infectious diseases.
 His group is funded by awards from the Medical Research Council, the Wellcome Trust, and the World Health Organization.
 He is Professor of Medicine at the Centre for Immunology and Infection, Hull York Medical School and Department of Biology, University of York, and Honorary Consultant Physician at York Teaching Hospital.

-Chlamydial immunology: Recent studies by the Lacey group have focused on Chlamydia trachomatis vaccine development, and chlamydial immunopathogenesis.
+Recent studies by the Lacey group have focussed on Chlamydia trachomatis vaccine development, and chlamydial immunopathogenesis.
 These showed the efficacy of CT pmpD + a TLR4 agonist as a vaccine candidate, and explored the relationship between local and systemic antibody responses and chlamydial load in C. trachomatis infected women.

-Professor Lacey teaches on Phase I & II of the HYMS MB BS programme, and also teaches in Health Sciences & Biology.
+Professor Lacey teaches on Phase I and II of the MB BS Medicine programme at Hull York Medical School, and also teaches in Health Sciences and Biology at the University of York.

 Professor Lacey’s group has current collaborations with the London School of Hygiene & Tropical Medicine, Queen’s University Belfast, the National Institute for Medical Research, Tanzania, the University of Khartoum, Sudan, and the National Cancer Institute, USA.